This post may contain affiliate links.

 • Kosher Salt.
 Salt is a critical ingredient in cooking any kind of grain, from Steel Cut Oats to just about any pasta recipe.
 It won’t make the rice taste salty; instead, using kosher salt makes rice taste less bland and like its best version of itself.

-You could also swap for olive oil or butter if that’s what you have in your pantry.
-You can also omit it if you prefer.
+• Coconut Oil.
+Adding just a tiny bit of fat makes this a creamy lemon rice recipe with just the right touch of richness.
+You could also swap for olive oil or butter if that’s what you have in your pantry, or omit it if you prefer.
 Just know that the rice will lose some of its creaminess.

 • Coconut Water.
 If you’ve never made rice with coconut water, prepare to be amazed.
 Cooking rice with coconut water doesn’t impart a strong coconut taste; rather, it makes this simple lemon rice creamy.